lilly-lizard/Goshenite/notes.md

 - checks in object_collection to make sure that you don't have the same primitive ids across multiple primitive ops. put primitive_references inside object_collection?
 - init renderer test
 - smooth union op (curved combination)
-- hemisphere (circle) clamps on looking too far up/down (quaternions?)
 - surface noise modifiers
 - render outline on selected object
-- output render png (write tests using this?)
 - can we do without Rc<RefCell<>>?
-- save model as file
 - curl noise field
 - scroll zoom proportional to distance (try scrolling on trackpad) and don't want to scroll out other side
-- anti-aliased ui
 - replace UniqueId type aliases with structs or enums to have explicit conversions and rules
-- object bounding box viewer
+- bounding box viewer
 - custom bounding boxes

-## cleanup

-- primitive_references to dos
-- support/handle VulkanError cases...
+- anti-aliased gui

-## always
+## ui additions

-- unwrap/except/assert
+- window list
+- serde save gui state
+- comand palette and keyboard shortcuts
-- clippy
+- undo
+- Bang Wong color palette
+- see egui_demo_app for ideas
+- button for light/dark theme

 ## bugz